-- 1) All roads and drive lanes shall meet the Lake Elmo Fire Department requirements for widths and turning radiuses. - 2) Approved fire apparatus roads shall be provided and maintained throughout all development phases in coordination with engineering, public works, planning, and fire departments. - 3) Project construction phasing shall accommodate emergency access to the entire construction zone at all times, generally meaning two separate means of entrance/exit as defined in the code.
-Phasing plan to be approved by the fire department prior to construction. - 4) An approved signage and marking plan shall be determined for all No Parking and Fire Lane access roads.
-On- street parking shall be provided in approved locations following review by Engineering and Public Works.
-Parking shall be prohibited on both sides of private drive lanes. - 5) Street names and addressing shall be consistent with the Washington County Uniform Street Naming and Property Numbering System.
-Street names proposed on document "Site Sketch 2023-0728" appear consistent with the county naming convention and are acceptable to the Fire Department. - 6) Fire hydrants shall be provided in approved locations following review by Engineering and Public Works.
+- All roads and drive lanes shall meet the Lake Elmo Fire Department requirements for widths and turning radiuses. - Approved fire apparatus roads shall be provided and maintained throughout all development phases in coordination with engineering, public works, planning, and fire departments. - An approved signage and marking plan shall be determined for all No Parking and Fire Lane access roads.
+Onstreet parking shall be provided in approved locations following review by Engineering and Public Works.
+Parking shall be prohibited on both sides of private drive lanes. - All parking areas shall be capable of supporting the imposed load of fire apparatus weighing up to 75,000 pounds.